May 17 2017

 My heart went out for them who were naively heading for an execution ground.
 I was greatly troubled as if I myself were out there walking toward death.
 I thought of their family members, sweethearts, and special ones.
 Just as my mother and other family members would eagerly pray for my life and safety, theirs would do the same.
 Killing them meant more than just getting rid of enemies, at the same time, it also make the lives of their beloved ones hell.
 It was too cruel, not to mention to be too sorrowful.

 I pleaded with God and the Lord to save their lives.
 And an inspiration hit me,

 “Do I kill them?
 It’s you who kill them.
 Why do you ask me to save them?”

 Upon hearing that, I realized it was I who could save them or kill them.
 The Vietcong continued to make a few steps of stealthy approach towards us, but they bent themselves slow and looked out for all directions as if they have sensed a gloomy foreboding.
 We were on the brink of killing them at the platoon leader’s command.
 It dawned on me that I had to do something promptly to save them.
 Once I thought of them as my sweetheart, I couldn’t lose any second.
 I purposely coughed.
 The Vietcong, at once, lied on the ground.
 They were whispering each other as if verifying what the sound was.

-Looking at their clueless behaviors, I grabbed a handful of tall grass in front of me and shook it.
+Looking at their clueless behaviours, I grabbed a handful of tall grass in front of me and shook it.
 This time, they darted back to the way they’d come.
-Another miracle for saving lives took place for my heart was eager to save them.
+Another miracle for saving lives took place in my heart.
 Such rescuing deeds saved the lives of my company in return that nobody was injured over one year despite the countless engagements.

 Meanwhile, my military duty was done, so I returned to Korea.
 Three months later, when I rejoined the same company, I could barely find any familiar faces for they had been killed.